 Furthermore, it is important to note that the courts do have a substantial amount of power in these matters.
-For example, New Hampshire considers ALL property, regardless of when or how it was obtained, to be marital property that is subject to equal division.
+For example, and again, depending on the length of the marriage, New Hampshire considers ALL property, regardless of when or how it was obtained, to be marital property that is subject to equal division.
 This includes real property, jewelry, income, retirement benefits, and debts.

 If aspects of the equitable division seem “sketchy,” it is important to litigate these issues clearly and concisely.
 For example, if your spouse built substantial credit card debt while carrying on an affair, then you need to show the court that your spouse should pay for these debts.
 The court also considers a myriad of factors when dividing property, assets, and debts.
 The goal of the court’s objective analysis is to, hopefully, protect litigants from unfair divisions.

-Get Leading Legal Counsel With Family Law Attorney Robert Prince
+Get Experienced Legal Counsel With Family Law Attorney Robert Prince

-At the Law Office of Robert H. Prince, we have successfully helped many clients avoid an unfair and ruinous asset and debt distribution following a divorce.
-To speak with founding attorney Robert H. Prince today about your upcoming divorce (or if you feel the current divorce proceedings are not going as you would like), you can call our New Hampshire law office today at (603) 401-0409 for a free case evaluation.
+The Law Office of Robert H. Prince has successfully helped many clients avoid an unfair and ruinous asset and debt distribution following a divorce.
+To speak with Attorney Robert H. Prince today about your upcoming divorce (or if you feel the current divorce proceedings are not going as you would like), you can call his New Hampshire law office today at (603) 401-0409 for a free case evaluation.